 James and Rachel's burial site at Mt.
 Harmony Methodist Church is adjacent to a number of family plots including such family names as Willis, Hunt, and Parker - names that appear again in marriages within the Black family, or as neighbors, in subsequent generations.

-The Mt.
-Harmony cemetery, which dates back to the founding of this early Methodist congregation in 1791, includes a large section of unmarked graves.
+The cemetery, which dates back to the founding of this early Methodist congregation in 1791, includes a large section of unmarked graves.
 A monument on the site was dedicated to the saints who lie buried "in unmarked graves from this point north to the road and west to the property boundary" and who share in the heritage of Mt.
-Harmony.
-As a search of adjacent counties and old cemeteries in the "Old Tryon-Old Rutherford" region has failed to produce a verifiable gravesite for Moses Black and his wife Patience, it is possible that the graves of Moses and Patience are among the unmarked graves at Mt.
 Harmony.

 7. - Robert Black - b. abt.
 1720, probably in Pennsylvania; d.
 1788 in York County SC.
+Robert and his wife, Majey Cravens, sold 200 acres on Blacks Run of Cooks Creek at Harrisonburg and moved to Clarks Fork of Bullocks Creek in 1765.
+At the time, the land was deeded out of Mecklenburg County NC; later, following settlement of a state boundary dispute, the land would be deemed to be in York County SC.
 Personal yDNA testing and the work of other genealogical hobbyists suggest that Moses and his likely father, James, are directly linked to Robert Black.
-A distant cousin, bearing the Black surname, with whom I share a definite yDNA link, traces his lineage to John Black, who was a son of this Robert and a brother to James Black, b.
-1755, with James being the presumed father of Moses Black.
-(However, it should be noted that several other family trees suggest that Robert Black's younger brother, Matthew Black Jr. b.
-1735, was the father of the James Black, b.
-1755.)
+A distant cousin, bearing the Black surname, with whom I share a definite yDNA link, traces his lineage to John Black, who was a son of this Robert and a brother to my James Black, b.
+1755, the presumed father of my Moses Black.
+John left the Carolinas by the mid-1790s and migrated to Kentucky where he, and his brother Robert, became the patriarchs of another branch of the Black family.